jmelcr/permeability/README.md

 for the environment of the supercomputing facility *Cartesius*, and needs to be adapted for use elsewhere.
 Commands in the script also contain explaining comments.

+To use the analysis scripts,
+existing simulation(s) as described above need to be present.
+The analysis itself is usually done within one minute per simulation on a usual workstation.

 ### Notebooks calculating membrane properties, permeability coefficients and creating plots
 The **ipython notebooks calculate the membrane properties**